cloudflightio/architecture-icons/README.md

 | [PlantUML Icon-Font Sprites](https://github.com/tupadr3/plantuml-icon-font-sprites/) | `io.cloudflight.architectureicons.tupadr3.Weather` | https://erikflowers.github.io/weather-icons/               |

 # License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/cloudflightio/architecture-icons/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/cloudflightio/architecture-icons/blob/master/LICENSE) file for details.

+This project bundles different icon libraries, for the use of the icons their respective licenses apply.

 # Note
 - All product names, logos, and brands are property of their respective owners.